thereal-atom/thereal-atom/README.md

 ## Current Projects
 - Im currently working on my discord bot , [proton](https://github.com/thereal-atom/proton), which is a multi-purpose discord bot with a fully functional web dashboard.
 - Im also working on [Wallpaper Engine List](https://github.com/thereal-atom/wallpaperenginelist), website with a list of the top wallpapers in any genre
+- [Tempbot](https://github.com/thereal-atom/tempbot-web) is a bot to help you manage you temporary roles, channels and more as well as tickets.
+Also includes a fully functional web dashboard to view and manage your tickets and temp roles.

+## Past projects
 - [AlertBot](https://github.com/thereal-atom/alertbot) is a website to make alerting easier and seemless
 - [openai.js](https://github.com/thereal-atom/openai.js) a simplified nodejs wrapper for the openAI API using the GPT-3 model

-## Past projects
-- [Unichat](https://github.com/thereal-atom/unichat), a simple messanger clone using premade chat engine as well as firebase and Googles OAuth.
-- [Generics](https://github.com/thereal-atom/generics), a website for a band with stripe payement processing, built with Express, NodeJS, EJS, CSS and HTML
-- [Advice](https://github.com/thereal-atom/advice), a website which fetches data from an api to shows random quotes, built using React and ChartJS.
-- [Covid19 Tracker](https://github.com/thereal-atom/covid19tracker), website which tracks stats for Covid19 by fetching data from an API and displays them in a chart, built using Javascript, React and CSS
 - [papr](https://github.com/thereal-atom/papr) is a website for paper trading (fake money trading) crypto currency to help new trades learn

 ## Technologies

-- Backend web development using JavaScript, MongoDB, Express and Firebase
+- Backend web development using JavaScript, Typescript, MongoDB, and Express
-- Fronend web development using HTML, React and CSS
+- Fronend web development using Svelte, Routify, React and Tailwindcss
 - General backend development using NodeJS
 - Discord bot development using DiscordJS